UP IN THE AIR

-No matter how hard times got, with us very often wanting to give up when things felt as though there was no way out.
+No matter how hard times get, with us very often wanting to give up when things feel as though there is no way out.
 We stand our ground, carry on and get through it.
 We persevere and don’t give up.

 We are also eternally grateful to our family and friends for their continued invaluable support throughout this journey.
 Without this, things would have been even more difficult.